-The Dachshund, also called Dackel or Teckel, Low, short legged, elongated but compact has been known since the Middle Ages.
+The Dachshund, also called Dackel or Teckel, has been known since the Middle Ages.
 From the Bracken, dogs especially suitable for hunting below ground were consistently bred.
 From these short-legged dogs, the Dachshund evolved and is recognised as one of the most versatile hunting breeds.
-He also shows excellent per- 7.2. formance above ground, hunting while giving tongue, flushing and tracking wounded game.
-The oldest Club devoted to the breeding of Dachshunds is the "Deutsche Teckelklub" e.V. founded in 1888.
+He also shows excellent performance above ground, hunting while giving tongue, flushing and tracking wounded game.
+The oldest Club devoted to the breeding of Dachshunds is the "Deutsche Teckelklub" e.V., founded in 1888.
 For decades the Dachshund has been bred in three different sizes (Teckel, Miniature Teckel and Rabbit Teckel) and in three different coat varieties (Smooth-haired, Wire-haired and Long-haired), resulting in nine varieties.